-The hearing officer must conduct the hearing and issue a written decision within 45 calendar days from either: (1) the date that you and the public agency agreed in writing to waive the resolution meeting, or (2) the 30th calendar day following the public agency's receipt of your request for a hearing if you and the public agency did not resolve the issues in mediation or a resolution meeting during the 30 calendar day period.
-If the public agency requested the hearing, the IHO must conduct the hearing and issue a written decision within 45 calendar days from the date you received the public agency's request for hearing.
+The hearing officer must conduct the hearing and issue a written decision within 45 calendar days from either: (1) the date that you and the school agreed in writing to waive the resolution meeting, or (2) the 30th calendar day following the school's receipt of your request for a hearing if you and the school did not resolve the issues in mediation or a resolution meeting during the 30 calendar day period.
+If the school requested the hearing, the IHO must conduct the hearing and issue a written decision within 45 calendar days from the date you received the school's request for hearing.
 The IHO's written decision will be provided to the parties electronically if the parties are utilizing the IDOE's electronic system.
 Otherwise, the decision will be sent by mail.
-However, it may be longer than 45 calendar days if the IHO grants a request for an extension of time from you or the public agency.
-The IHO's decision is final, and the orders must be implemented unless you or the public agency appeal the decision by requesting judicial review.
+However, it may be longer than 45 calendar days if the IHO grants a request for an extension of time from you or the school.
+The IHO's decision is final and the orders must be implemented unless you or the school appeal the decision by requesting judicial review.